 There are several vaccine candidates in various stages of development.

 As far as I can tell, no vaccine is in phase 3 clinical trials, so it will be several years before this vaccine is available.

 So, there are a lot of new vaccines that are in various stages of development, although all are in clinical trials.
 Over the next several years, we will be seeing these new vaccines that will help protect babies, children, and adults from diseases that still cause significant harm to humans.

-And I am sure, like we have seen with the COVID-19 vaccine, that there will be people who proclaim that they are dangerous.
+And I am sure, as we have seen with the COVID-19 vaccine, that there will be people who proclaim that they are dangerous.
 Or not important.
 Or these diseases are so rare all you need is a magical vitamin to prevent them.